glific/glific/README.md

   This could be because the package does not exist, it was spelled incorrectly or you don't have permissions to it
   \*\* (Mix) Unknown package oban_pro in lockfile

-- e.
-Run `mix setup`
+- Run `mix setup`
-- f.
-Run `iex -S mix phx.server`
+- Run `iex -S mix phx.server`
-- g.
-Inside the iex (you might need to hit enter/return to see the prompt)
+- Inside the iex (you might need to hit enter/return to see the prompt)
   - Update HSM templates by running the following command:
   - `Glific.Templates.sync_hsms_from_bsp(1)`